 Figure 4: InSAR profile tool, QuakeSim. a) Web map display of strips of available UAVSAR interferogram data, each strip at thumbnail resolution for speed of display updates.
-Geoserver translates user mouse click on map to b) list of interferograms (all that share the selected geographic point) shown in table at right.
+GeoServer translates user mouse click on map to b) list of interferograms (all that share the selected geographic point) shown in table at right.
 Mouse selection of one table item results in single interferogram display on map.
 When user arranges blue and red endpoints on the map GeoServer translates that to c) graph of InSAR Line of Sight displacement values, next to plot of Height values (from DEM) along same path.
-Graph parameters native vs. average, averaging parameter (diameter of an averaging square in samples), and plot resolution in meters.
+The user may set the sampling distance (a measure of resolution; larger sampling distance speeds the response).
 Below plots are links that trigger downloading the data behind the plot in tabular form.